Astrocyte Regulated Neuromorphic Central Pattern Generator Control of Legged Robotic Locomotion

 The information about the A1 robot model configuration for simulation, model initialization and control parameters such as the coefficients of the PI controller can be found in the supplementary material.

-The spiking neuron models are implemented in Python in a discrete manner, where the simulation frequency is 1000Hz.
 The structure of the algorithm in a single time step can be split into three distinct steps: \begin{enumerate} \item SNN and astrocyte model status are updated.
 Motor torque output is calculated from motor neuron activities. \item MuJoCo simulates A1 model for one step \item Reward is calculated from robot sensor data.
 Inter-limb connection weight is updated. \end{enumerate}